 Job Satisfaction and Organisational Culture

 As mentioned above, not fitting into a specific culture will not only affect your productivity but it will also affect your job satisfaction.
-According to a study by Rand Afrikaans University’s Department of Human Resource Management, there is an extremely strong correlation between organisational culture and job satisfaction.
+There is an extremely strong correlation between organisational culture and job satisfaction.
 A Boston Consulting Group survey found these 10 factors to affect job satisfaction:

 - Appreciation for work done